GeorgeSolorio/appStoreClone/README.md

 Each tab will show data recieved from the iTunes API

 ## Models 📬
-All model objects are located in the [models](https://github.com/GeorgeSolorio/appStoreClone/tree/master/appStoreClone/Model) folder.l
+All model objects are located in the [models](https://github.com/GeorgeSolorio/appStoreClone/tree/master/appStoreClone/Model) folder.

 | File                   | Description                                    | Obejcts                                  |
 | -----------------------|:-----------------------------------------------|:-----------------------------------------|